andydu1/andydu1.github.io/_portfolioDF/microfluidicmixer.md

 ## Background

-* Microfluidic mixing aims to achieve thorough and rapid mixing of multiple fluid samples on a microscale level
+* **Microfluidic mixing** aims to achieve thorough and rapid mixing of multiple fluid samples on a microscale level
   * The small size of the flow channels in these mixers increases the surface to volume ratio when compared to macro-scale mixers, making these devices useful in many applications
-  * These devices have a considerable impact on the fields of biomedical diagnostics and drug development as well as the food and chemical industries
+  * These devices have a considerable impact on the fields of _biomedical diagnostics and drug development_ as well as the _food and chemical industries_
   * Specific applications of microfluidic mixing include:
      * Sample dilution
      * Reagent homogenization
      * Chemical or biological reactions
-* However, the microchannels present a challenge due to the laminar flows caused by low Reynolds numbers in the channels
+* However, the microchannels present a challenge due to the Reynolds numbers in the channels
   * For example, typical water-based microfluidic systems have Reynolds number on the order of 0.1
   * Contributing factors include:
      * Small hydraulic diameter
      * Low kinetic viscosity
      * Low flow velocity of the solution(s)
-* Unlike larger macro-scale mixer devices, turbulent mixing does not occur in these low Reynolds number regimes.
+* Unlike larger macro-scale mixer devices, **turbulent mixing does not occur** in these low Reynolds number regimes.
-* Flows in microfluidic devices are almost always laminar in nature, making thorough mixing a key challenge within microfluidics since these devices cannot take advantage of turbulent mixing.
+* Flows in microfluidic devices are **almost always laminar** in nature, making **thorough mixing a key challenge** within microfluidics since these devices cannot take advantage of turbulent mixing.
-* As a result, microfluidic homogeneous mixers rely solely on diffusive mixing
+* As a result, microfluidic homogeneous mixers rely solely on **diffusive mixing**
   * Diffusive mixing is an inherently slower process and requires a long channel to achieve sufficient mixing
-  * The aim of microfluidic mixing schemes is to enhance the mixing efficiency by speeding up the time required to achieve adequate mixing, and/or by shortening the channel length required
+  * The aim of microfluidic mixing schemes is to enhance the mixing efficiency by _speeding up the time required_ to achieve adequate mixing, and/or by _shortening the channel length_ required
-* There are two approaches to microfluidic mixing: active and passive mixers
+* There are two approaches to microfluidic mixing: **active** and **passive** mixers
-  * Active mixers: improve the mixing performance by applying external forces to the fluid flows to accelerate the diffusion.
+  * **Active mixers**: improve the mixing performance by applying external forces to the fluid flows to accelerate the diffusion.
 Active mixing schemes include:
      * Acoustic/Ultrasonic
      * Dielectrophoretic
      * Electrokinetic time-pulse